 In 2019, Riverside County Community School became part of a dual-enrollment opportunity with the University of California, Riverside offering a professional IT certification pathway.
+During the 2020-2021 school year, Riverside County Community School expanded upon the dual-enrollment to include a History sequence of courses.
 During the 2017-2018 school year, the RCOE Alternative Education Community School implemented CTE pathways and courses.
 Four CTE pathways were implemented in the Community School.
 Career pathways include Design, Visual, and Media Arts; Food Service and Hospitality; Hospitality, Tourism, and Recreation; and Product Innovation and Design.
 The Community School offers over 50 CTE courses for students to choose based on their interests.
 The RCOE Alternative Education program continues to expand CTE course offerings based on student interest and current job market trends.